Mostafa1Jamal1/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c > is a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.(with <puts>)

 5-printf.c > is a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line. (with <printf>)

+6-size.c > is a C program that prints the size of various types on the computer it is compiled and run on.